saravinfotech/ChallengeTask/README.md

 CountryViewModel.kt-->
     Uses MutableLiveData to post the values to the UI getCountriesFromFile() function parses the JSON from SlowNetwork on IO thread using coroutines

+CountryDetail --> 🤦🤦‍♂️ added the @SerializedName annotation for the JSON keys